hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 ### Account Identifier

-The account address is each of realm, shard, and account ID separated with a dash (`-`).
+The account address is the standard account identifier format.
+Each of realm, shard, and account ID separated with a dash (`.`).
 The format of the realm, shard, and account ID are unsigned integer in decimal representation.
+The optional checksum may be valid.
+Intermediaries may or may not validate the checksum, only Hedera Systems are guaranteed to reject an invalid checksum.

 Examples:

 ```
 # Treasury account
-hedera:mainnet:0-0-2
+hedera:mainnet:0.0.2

 # Funding account
-hedera:mainnet:0-0-98
+hedera:mainnet:0.0.98

 # Address Book Account
-hedera:mainnet:0-0-55
+hedera:mainnet:0.0.55

 # Account '9.8.765432'
-hedera:mainnet:9-8-765432
+hedera:mainnet:9.8.765432

+# Mainnet account with checksum
+hedera:mainnet:0.0.123-vfmkw
 ```

 ### Asset Identifier